Coral-Protocol/software-testing-agents/README.md

 * **RepoUnitTestAdvisorAgent (LangChain):**
   Assesses whether new PRs are sufficiently covered by existing unit tests, and recommends additional tests if necessary.

+* **RepoDocConsistencyCheckerAgent (LangChain):**
+  Checks whether documentation files (README, API docs, config guides, etc.) are up-to-date with the changes introduced in the PR, and highlights any out-of-date content or missing updates.

 ---